 In June 2019, EPFL decided to issue a new Directive because, although EPFL provides its employees with all the computer equipment they need to do their jobs, some employees use their personal computer equipment for work-related tasks, and some unit heads ask their PhD students to perform work on their personal computer equipment.

 “Personal computer equipment” here refers to all hardware and software used to process and send data – such as smartphones, laptops, PCs, tablets, external hard drives and cloud services – and that belong to or are rented by an employee or are provided to an employee by a third party.

 What does change is that you can no longer obtain new software by adding your personal computer equipment to EPFL’s accounting inventory.
-Personal computer equipment that is currently on the list will eventually be removed.
-Having computer equipment on the list during the interim period will not give you the right to have software installed.

 From now on, you will be required to clearly indicate any professional data that you have stored on your personal computer equipment, using the resources we provide.
 This could entail, for example, moving the data to a drive whose name clearly indicates that it contains professional data.

 You must also regularly back up any such professional data on an EPFL drive.
 Your unit manager will indicate how often and where you should back up the data based on how important they are.
-We can provide you with an automatic back-up system if you like; contact your local EPFL tech support desk (SV-IT) for more details.
+We can provide you with an automatic back-up system if you like; contact your local EPFL tech support desk (STI-IT) for more details.